evandez/neuron-descriptions/README.md

 # Describing Neurons in Neural Networks

-What concepts are encoded in the features of neural networks?
+In this paper, we ask: what concepts are encoded in the features of neural networks?
 One way to answer this question is to look at individual neurons in the network: do these individual units detect interesting concepts on their own?

 We can represent the behavior of a neuron by the set of inputs that cause it to activate most strongly, a set we name the "top-activating exemplars"--in the case of networks trained on computer vision tasks, the exemplars take the form of image regions.
 While they highlight that the corresponding neurons are sensitive to interesting perceptual-, object-, scene-level concepts, it is challenging to analyze the exemplars for all of the neurons at scale.
 Previous automated labeling techniques pulled candidate labels from a fixed, pre-specified set, limiting the kinds of behaviors they could surface.